Color Variants Identification in Fashion e-commerce via Contrastive Self-Supervised Representation Learning: Experiments

 \section{Experiments}

-We evaluated the discussed methods on a large (orders of magnitudes of $10^5$) collection of challenging real-world industrial images on our Myntra platform (\url{www.myntra.com}) that hosts various fashion products.
-In this section, we report our results on a specific ethnic-wear \textit{Kurtas} (which is highly challenging in terms of its nature of the prints and patterns).
-Our experiments were performed on a collection of roughly\footnote{Company compliance policies prohibit open-sourcing/ revealing exact dataset specifics} 0.13 million Kurtas images.
-A disjoint set of 6k images were manually annotated by our in-house team to provide class labels indicating their color variants information.
-This labeled data was used to form triplets to train the supervised triplet loss based color variants model.
-We also used the exact same set to train the self-supervised methods for a fair comparison.
+We evaluated the discussed methods on a large (orders of magnitudes of $10^5$) internal collection of challenging real-world industrial images on our Myntra platform (\url{www.myntra.com}) that hosts various fashion products.
+In this section, we report our results on a collection of roughly\footnote{Company compliance policies prohibit open-sourcing/ revealing exact dataset specifics} 0.13 million Kurtas images from our internal database.
+We used the exact same set to train the supervised (with labeled training data) and self-supervised methods (without labeled training data) for a fair comparison.
 For inferencing, we used the entire 0.13 million Kurtas images, which are present in the form of different dataset splits (based on brand, gender, MRP).
-We report our results on 6 of the dataset splits (which we refer here as Data 1-6).
-Table \ref{dataset_details} provides details of the datasets used to compare the methods, along with their meta-data on our platform.
-It should be noted that the datasets \textit{Data 1-3} do not have manual annotations available for them, whereas the remaining three have been annotated by the taggers.
+We refer to our 6 dataset splits as Data 1-6.
+Details of the data and the performance metrics (CGacc for all splits, ARI, FMS and CScore for splits 4-6, a higher value indicates a better performance) are deferred to the supplementary material.